sunnybunnyy/hangman/README.md

-# Hangman Game with PySimpleGUI
+# Hangman Game

 ## Project Overview

-This project involves creating a graphical user interface (GUI) for the classic hangman game using the PySimpleGUI library.
-The game logic will be implemented in Python and connected to the GUI, allowing players to enjoy a visually engaging version of hangman.
+This project includes a GUI for the hangman game using PySimpleGUI.
+The game logic is implemented in Python and connected to the GUI, allowing players to enjoy a visually engaging version of hangman.

 ## Introduction